Badis42/azure_dcos/disconnected-install.md

-# Install DCOS on Disconnected
+# Install DCOS on Disconnected Servers (no internet)

 Install DCOS on Servers without Internet connection.
 Instructions are for setting up Azure cluster as a test envrionment.